 Casey and Smith Towers are 10 stories high and feature four-person and six-person suites.
 Four-person suites have two double bedrooms, a bathroom and a lounge.
 Six-person suites have three double bedrooms and a larger bathroom and lounge.
 Casey and Smith Towers house freshmen, transfers and upper class students.

 Transfer students, with the exception of freshmen transfers, are assigned throughout all of our residence halls and at West Campus Apartments.
 All new transfer students with sophomore or junior credit status are required to live on campus for two semesters.
-You may choose to live on a transfer floor in Alger or Hayes Halls or in a transfer building at West Campus Apartments.
+You may choose to live on a transfer floor or in a transfer building at West Campus Apartments.

 All sophomores, juniors and seniors can select their own room from rooms available during the Room Selection Process.
 Most spaces are available in our high rises, Casey and Smith Towers, and at West Campus Apartments.
 Some spaces will be available in our low rises.
 Housing is only guaranteed to sophomores.
 Juniors and seniors must pay their housing deposit and complete their Room Selection Process Form by the assigned deadline to be guaranteed a space on campus.